 Here’s how you can update your Pi 4 to the latest firmware:

-- Open the serial terminal and enter the following code:
+- Open the terminal on your Raspberry Pi and enter the following code:

-Step 3: Checking the default speed of CPU
+Step 3: Check the Default Speed of CPU

-The final step before you start overclocking your Pi 4 is to check your CPU base speed.
-You can do so by opening the terminal and entering the following:
+The next step before you overclock your Pi 4 is to check your CPU base speed.
+It is good to check the default clock speed to see the changeable value, which can be done by opening the command line and entering the following:

 Step 4: Let’s start overclocking!

 To overclock your Pi 4, we’ll mainly be tinkering with the config.txt file under core configuration settings.
-To achieve this, we’ll be entering a series of codes into the terminal window!
+Follow the instructions below carefully to avoid any errors.

-- Open your serial terminal window and enter the following code:
+- Open your terminal window and enter the following code:

 sudo nano /boot/config.txt